ScioShield/Kali-Purple-Elastic-Install/README.md

 #### Fleet Server
 The fleet server is then enabled by installing the Elastic Agent with specific settings.
 #### Enrollment Tokens
 We place them in the ./tokens dir and print them.
-You will also need the CA cert located in the /opt/Elastic/ dir to enroll new agents.
+You will also need the CA cert located in the /opt/Elastic/ or ./certs/ dir to enroll new agents.
 Here is an example for [Windows](https://github.com/ScioShield/AtomicFireFly/blob/2ecbd6d6ee7754539ac2419af1a557e14a51c8ec/AWBootstrap.ps1#L16) here is an example for [Linux](https://github.com/ScioShield/AtomicFireFly/blob/2ecbd6d6ee7754539ac2419af1a557e14a51c8ec/ALBootstrap.sh#L16).

 ## DNS settings